Copacabana (Bolivia) in 3 Days

 Huatajata

 Eventually, the quinoa covered plains give way to water and we have reached Lake Titicaca.
 We stop at Huatajata.
-Here the papyrus ship used by Thor Heyerdal on his Kon-Tiki expedition was built and you can buy a replica if that sort of thing floats your boat, as it were.
+It was here that the papyrus ship used by Thor Heyerdal on his Kon-Tiki expedition was built.
+You can see similar boats moored on the lake and even buy a replica, if that sort of thing floats your boat, as it were.

 Papyrus Boat on Lake Titicaca